German Cross: Appearance

 From June 1942 the gold version was officially available in cloth form, for easier wear on the combat uniform.
 This had the same dimensions as the original decoration, with the wreath circling the swastika, the only metal part of the badge.
 The backing cloth reflected the arm of service: field grey for the army, or navy dark blue or air force pale blue.

 Twenty specimen copies of a special grade, the German Cross in Gold with Diamonds, were manufactured in 1942, but this grade was never formally instituted or bestowed.

 1957 version

-The wear of Nazi-era decorations was banned in Germany after the war, as was any display of the swastika.
-In 1957, the Federal Republic of Germany authorized the wear of alternative de-nazified replacement versions of a number of war decorations.
+The wearing of Nazi-era decorations was banned in Germany after the war, as was any display of the swastika.
+In 1957, the Federal Republic of Germany authorized the wearing of alternative de-nazified replacement versions of a number of war decorations.
 These included the German Cross, with the swastika replaced by a representation of the Iron Cross for the gold division, and the War Merit Cross with Swords for the silver division.
 Qualifying members of the Bundeswehr wore the award on their ribbon bar, represented by a small replica of the decoration on a field grey ribbon.